shopware/docs/concepts/framework/architecture/storefront.md

 look at: `app/storefront/src/plugin/image-zoom`.
 Inside `config` one will find default configurations for caching, routing and translation handling.
 Their corresponding default translations for our Storefront can be found inside `snippet` within JSON files for each locale.
 Last but not least, all default Twig templates can be found inside `./views/storefront`.
+The Storefront theme is using Boostrap.
+Therefore, the template structure is a derivative of the Bootstrap starter template.
+Beside using Twig as the templating engine and SASS as the CSS preprocessor, we are also using Webpack for bundling and transpiling purposes.

+`block, element, section` include parts of our shopping experiences. `component` includes shared content templates from the basis of the pages. `layout` includes layout templates like Navigation, Header and Footer files.
+Inside `page` you will find the concrete templates rendered by the page controllers.
+The inner structure also depends on the domain context.
+Technical necessities used across the content and across all domain concepts can be found in `utilities`.
+The base page layout of the Storefront is `base.html.twig`, which also includes other templates and provides blocks for the page templates overrides.

 This templating directory structure is considered best practice, if you are developing your own Themes or Plugins.
 More information about writing your own Plugins and Themes can be found here.

 ## Composite data handling